jmswu/cmake-template/README.md

 # CMAKE-TEMPLATE #
 ### Introduction ###
-* cmake template for using GTest
+* Cmake template for using GTest
 * With cppcheck support
 * With clang-tidy support